Declan McManus: Dunfermline Athletic

 McManus returned north to Scotland in June 2017, signing for Scottish Championship side Dunfermline Athletic on a one-year deal.

 Ross County

 McManus signed for Ross County in June 2018 and was loaned to Falkirk on 16 July 2019.
 McManus was released by County in May 2020, following the end of his contract.

 Dunfermline return

 Following his release from County, McManus re-signed for Dunfermline Athletic on 10 July 2020, joining the club on a two-year deal.

 The New Saints

 After one season with Dunfermline, McManus moved to Cymru Premier club The New Saints on 14 June 2021, for a fee of £60,000.
+McManus scored a second half penalty to secure the Welsh sides first ever win a competitive European match, defeating FC Astana 2-0.

+Coleraine

+On 31 January 2025 he joined Coleraine.
+He scored his first goal for the club on 8 March as the club defeated Glenavon in a league game.

 International career

-Having represented Scotland in U18 and U19 Levels, McManus was called up for the U21 squad.
+Having represented Scotland in U18 and U19 Levels, McManus was called up for the U21 squad in 2014.